 - Have a bowl of ice water available to shock and cool the peaches as soon as you remove them from the pot.

-- Using your fingers or paring knife, slip the skin off each peach and place on a cutting board.
+- Using your fingers or paring knife, slip the skin off each peach and place on a cutting board to slice.

 Make the Batter